Seagate/cloudfuse/README.md

   * `cloudfuse service stop` - Stop the Windows service
   * `cloudfuse service mount \<mount path>  --config-file=\<config file>` - Mount an instance that will persist in Windows when restarted
   * `cloudfuse service unmount \<mount path>` - Unmount mount of Cloudfuse running as a Windows service
+* `secure decrypt` - Decrypts a config file.
+* `secure encrypt` - Encrypts a config file.
+* `secure get` - Gets value of a config parameter from an encrypted config file.
+* `secure set` - Updates value of a config parameter.

 ## Find help from your command prompt
 To see a list of commands, type `cloudfuse -h` and then press the ENTER key.
 To